Classic Roast Beef Recipe

 For the final 10-20 minutes, switch your oven to grill / fan grill to give your roast that perfect golden finish.

-When cooked to your liking, transfer roast to carving board and let rest for 20 minutes.
-Slice and serve with my favourite red wine gravy
+When cooked to your liking, remove from the oven let rest for 20 minutes (you can leave the roaster in the Ultimate Roaster with the lid on).
+Slice and serve with my favourite red wine gravy.

 Or, as shown here, with a punchy chimichurri sauce.